xini/silverstripe-lucene/README.md

-## Lucene plugin for SilverStripe 3.0
+## Lucene plugin for SilverStripe 3.0.x and 3.1

 This plugin for the SilverStripe framework allows you to harness the power of the Lucene search engine on your site.